WNP78/SR2Logger/README.md

      1. The program should set a variable "LogFrequency" to the number of samples per second to be send
      2. The program then can set any number of variables beginning with "log_".
 These will be logged.
  4. In the part's settings panel you can also set the host and port to send packets to.
 This is localhost:2873 by default.
- 5. Start either the provided reciever.py script or your own derived receiver script.
+ 5. Start either the provided `reciever.py` script or your own derived receiver script.
- 6. Launch the craft, click the orange black box, and click the activate button in the context menu to start logging.
+ 6. Launch the craft, click the Orange Black Box, and click the activate button in the context menu to start logging.